Rouen A Table 3 Walid Medja Rouen Tourism 108

 Saturday 10th and Sunday 11th October, 10am to 7pm, Vieux Marché district

-The history of the Fête du Ventre and Normandy Gastronomy Festivaldates backto the 1930s; originally launched in 1929, it disappeared for many years before being revived in 2000 by local traders and food enthusiasts.
-Inspired by the popular festivities of the past, the Fête du Ventre showcases the men and women of the gastronomic world as well as local Norman produce, such as Camembert, cider, seafood and many other specialities.
+The history of the Fête du Ventre and Norman Gastronomy Festival dates back to the 1930s; originally launched in 1929, it disappeared for many years before being revived in 2000 by local traders and food enthusiasts.
+Inspired by the popular festivities of the past, the Fête du Ventre showcases the men and women of the culinary world as well as local Normandy specialities, such as Camembert, cider, seafood and many other products.

 Workshops on healthy eating

-Interfel offers fun and educational workshops aimed at schools and leisure centres, for children aged 6 to 10.
+Interfel offers fun and educational workshops aimed at school groups and leisure centres, for children aged 6 to 10.

-Colourful, fun and tasty, Frutti and Veggi invite children to dive into the world of fresh fruit and vegetables.
-Through interactive and sensory activities, the Interfel programme aims to boost their knowledge of these produce, help them appreciate them in a new light, and encourage them to eat them every day.
+Colourful, fun and tasty, Frutti and Veggi invite children to immerse themselves in the world of fresh fruit and vegetables.
+Through interactive and sensory activities, the Interfel programme aims to enhance their knowledge of these produce, help them appreciate them in a new light, and encourage them to eat them every day.
 Through quizzes, games and cooking, children discover the treasures of the vegetable garden whilst having fun, because learning goes hand in hand with enjoyment, curiosity and a love of good food.

 A look back at this year’s event